gitafolabi/dolly-v2-3b/README.md

 - docker push avurlerby/dollyapp:latest

-Then deploy to Kubernetes, cd infra/deployment/
+Then deploy to Kubernetes, cd to the deployment directory.

+- cd infra/deployment/

 Create dollyapp namespace: